MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable or don't configure this setting, users can ignore Microsoft Defender SmartScreen warnings and continue to the site.

-This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain; or on Windows 10 Pro or Enterprise instances that are enrolled for device management.
+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX.

   #### Supported features:
   - Can be mandatory: Yes